-Once your Disability Pension has started, it will be paid for the rest of your life, subject to the suspension of benefit rules described on pages 28-30.
+Once your Disability Pension has started, it will be paid for the rest of your life, subject to the suspension of benefit rules described on page 35.

-Alert: You should contact Member Services if you become disabled and believe the disability could be total and permanent.
-While you need to apply to Social Security to qualify for the Disability Pension, applying immediately may qualify you for certain Building Service 32BJ Health Fund ("Health Fund") benefits (see the Health Fund SPD for the Metropolitan Plan for more information) and provide for a retroactive pension payment for the period you are waiting for your Social Security determination.
+You should contact Member Services if you become disabled and believe the disability could be total and permanent.
+While you need to apply to Social Security to qualify for the Disability Pension, applying immediately may provide for a retroactive pension payment for the period you are waiting for your Social Security determination.
 If you apply later than nine months following your last day worked, you will not qualify for a retroactive pension payment.